cafjs/caf/README.md

     yarn run installAll

-add to your path the `cafjs` tools:
+add to your path the `cafjs` tool path:

     export PATH=<your_install_directory>/caf/bin:$PATH